llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * A constant-expression argument here might be used by a nested worker-partitioned `acc loop`.
 * Translation discards *exp* `vector_length`.
 Notes:
-    * Clacc does not support non-constant expressions for `vector_length`.
-See README-OpenACC-status.md for details.
-    * The constant expression argument here might be used by a nested vector-partitioned `acc loop`.
+    * A constant expression argument here might be used by a nested vector-partitioned `acc loop`, but a non-constant-expression argument is not (see `README-OpenACC-status.md` for rationale).

 Loop Directives
 ---------------